sai-seetal-pendyala/sql-retail-database-design-analytics/README.md

 ## Business impact

-Before this system, every business question at Foxcore Retail required someone to open multiple spreadsheets, manually cross-reference rows, and hope the formulas were right.
+Before this system, every business question required someone to open multiple spreadsheets, manually cross-reference rows, and hope the formulas were right.
 The database replaces that entire process with queries that run in milliseconds.

 **For the operations manager:** Commission disputes disappear.
 Every sale maps to a shift, every shift maps to a salesperson.
 The 4-6 hour manual calculation becomes a single query.
 Payroll processing goes from a day-long headache to a 30-second report.